NIGMS/Fundamentals-of-Bioinformatics/README.md

 This module introduces you to the [Bash shell scripting language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), working with common genomics file formats, and working within the terminal environment.
 In addition to the overview given in this README you will find 6 submodules in the forms of Jupyter notebooks that teach you different components of working with genomics data in the cloud.

-This module will cost you about $2.00 to run end to end, assuming you shutdown and delete all resources upon completion.

 Watch this [Introduction Video](https://www.youtube.com/watch?v=VaZedZhjXrU&list=PLXaEJPtnQ4w7Vu7vqWbttBjUGrPp4Qa7b&index=1) to learn more about the module.

 ## Overview of Page Contents